Redot-Engine/redot-docs/tutorials/2d/2d_parallax.rst

 .. image:: img/2d_parallax_splitscreen.webp

 Of course, now both backgrounds show in both SubViewports.
 What we want is for some nodes to be visible in one viewport but not another.
-While technically possible, this is not a feature officially supported by Godot at the moment.
+While technically possible, this is not a feature officially supported by Redot at the moment.
 There is currently a proposal to make this much simpler, so please stay tuned.

 As a workaround, you can do the following: